Data processing

 verbose::Bool=true

-object to the calculated HVGs.
+)Calculates highly variable genes with highly_variable_genes! and subsets the AnnData object to the calculated HVGs.
 For description of input arguments, see highly_variable_genes!

 Arguments